AgileVentures/LocalSupport/docs/installation.md

 ### Application.yml

-Indepenently of which platform you are developing on please create a file named config/application.yml and add the following line:
+Independently of which platform you are developing on please create a file named config/application.yml and add the following line:

 ```
 DOIT_HOST: 'http://api.qa2.do-it.org/v2'